peterdavidconley/web-sprint-challenge-build-a-web-api/README.md

 Node.js and Express allows you to use JavaScript without a browser.
 They also give you the functionality to create a working server to create API's without other languages like Python.

 1. Understand and explain the use of Middleware.

+Middleware functions can execute code, make changes to the request and the response objects, end the request-response cycle, and call the next middleware function in the stack.

 1. The basic principles of the REST architectural style.

+REST provides a uniform interface for components, it supplies a separation of concern for the client & server, is stateless, can be cacheable or noncacheable, and allows for layer hierarchy.

 1. Understand and explain the use of Express Routers.

+Routers allow to simplify the complexity of multiple endpoints by consolidating server requests by starting URL structures.

 1. Describe tooling used to manually test the correctness of an API.

+Manual tools can consist of HTTPie requests or using clients to test the CRUD methods of specific endpoints.
+Like making sure the correct array is being returned at its specified endpoint.